LiliumSnow/ss-logos/README.md

 Copyright (c) 2026 Primrose Snowbellium.
 All rights reserved.

-No derivitive works from this work are allowed whatsoever.
+No derivitive works from this repository are allowed whatsoever.